Report card: Bob Condotta grades the Seahawks’ 17-15 loss to WFT

 Michael Dickson had another good day of punting — a 50-yard average on eight kicks, three downed inside the 20 — and almost pulled off the onside kick at the end of the game.

-Eskridge took over the kickoff duties in the second half but Seattle needs to get more out of all of its return games.
+Eskridge took over the kickoff duties in the second half, but Seattle needs to get more out of all of its return games.

 Grade: B